softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/auth.md

     ...
 ```

-It's important to keep the two branches in separate describe blocks as they each require different setup code.
+It's important to keep the two paths in separate describe blocks as they each require different setup code.
 Now we have all the tests we need for `initialize`, and they're all failing, so it's time to code!

 #### Then Code